SethSilverBeard/jira-awesomizer-defaults/README.md

 2. **It's not working!**

 Try running it manually by clicking the TamperMonkey icon and "Manually execute Jira Awesomizer!".
-If this works, you probably need to update your `@include` directive in the script to match your JIRA website.
+If you don't see this option or the script isn't enabled, update your `@include` directive in the script to match your JIRA website.
 Otherwise, please open an issue or send an e-mail to me (see screenshot above for my email)

 3. **Can I exclude fields from getting a save button?**